speechbrain/speechbrain/recipes/LibriSpeech/ASR/transformer/train/README.md

 |:-------------:|:---------------------------:| :-----:| :-----:| :-----:| :--------:|
 | 20-05-22 | transformer.yaml | 2.55 | [HuggingFace](https://huggingface.co/speechbrain/asr-transformer-transformerlm-librispeech) | Not Available | 1xV100 32GB |
 | 20-05-22 | conformer.yaml | -.-- | Not Available | Not Available | 1xV100 32GB |

-# Training Time
-About N for each epoch with 4 TESLA V100.